Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Make the most of the sales| ©Sam Lion

-After Christmas in Rome, the sales begin, one of the most eagerly awaited events of the year where shops offer spectacular discounts of up to 70%.
 It's definitely a good time to go shopping in Rome and to show off Italian fashion on your return, so leave some room in your suitcase!

-8. Meet the friendly Italian Queen Maga: the witch Befana
+9. Meet the friendly Italian Queen Maga

-Carnival masks| ©Keith Jones
+Carnival Masks| ©Keith Jones

-Carnival masks| ©Keith Jones
+Carnival Masks| ©Keith Jones

 Some ideas for your original costume